EN

 Even If Your Credit is Less Than Perfect...

-Are you looking to prequalify, purchase, or refinance?
+Are you looking to purchase or refinance?
 (Non Reverse Mortgage Info)

-Interest rates are better than ever for the first time home buyer!
+Interest rates are quite good for the first time home buyer!

 If you're looking to buy a home, you need to get pre-qualified.
 Your loan officer will need certain income documents to pre-qualify you to buy a home.
 If you are a current homeowner and want to refinance to a lower interest rate or a shorter term, now is the time!
 Let an experienced loan officer help you find the right program for your needs!
-We can also help you get started with your renovation loan!
-Our FIX IT mortgage is our proprietary name, and our company has an entire renovation department dedicated to helping you move or refinance your home and repair it at the same time.
+If you are thinking of a renovation loan, we can help you get started.

-Whatever your age, you can save time and energy by having a mortgage specialist shop for the best rate through various lenders.
-The advantage?
-Rather than applying to different banks by yourself and having your credit run and re-run again, your credit will be run once.
-If you are a first time home buyer, a pre-qualification letter for your realtor to present to the seller will offer you an advantage.
+Whatever your age, you can save time and energy by having a mortgage specialist work for you.
+If you are a first time home buyer, a pre-qualification letter than your realtor can present to the seller will offer you an advantage.
+It lets the seller know you are serious and are pre-qualified for a certain loan amount.

 What is a conventional mortgage?